 How a person approaches their post-rehab experience can make or break recovery outcomes.
 Too many mistakenly assume that after they have detoxed and completed a 30-day rehab program they are good to go.
 This is simply not the case and is the kind of thinking that will quickly result in a relapse.

-In early recovery the individual is quite vulnerable to triggers that could send then back to the Xanax.
-It takes time to incorporate the recovery skills learned in rehab into one’s daily routine until they become habit.
+In early recovery, the individual is quite vulnerable to triggers that could send them back to the Xanax.
+It takes time to incorporate the recovery skills learned in rehab into one’s daily routine until one become a habit.
 For this reason, it is imperative that in early recovery aftercare resources are sought out.
-These can include such things as attending recovery community meetings, such as a 12-step or non 12-step program.
+These can include such things as attending recovery community meetings, such as a 12-step or non-12-step program.
 These groups provide an opportunity to share with others and gain needed peer support in recovery.
 You can also obtain a sponsor who can help you navigate the challenges often experienced in early recovery.
 Also, weekly outpatient therapy is a smart idea, as the therapist can walk you through any emotional issues or upsetting events that might otherwise lead to a relapse.

 Xanax addiction is highly treatable.
 When ready to take the first step to overcoming a Xanax addiction, contact a residential detox program for safe detoxification.

 Capo By the Sea is a Premier Luxury Addiction Recovery Program in Orange County

 Capo Be the Sea offers the perfect blend of idyllic location, expert addiction therapists, and holistic activities that compliment traditional therapy—all set in a luxury environment.
 Situated in one of South Orange County’s favorite beach communities, Capo By the Sea treats Xanax addiction from residential detox through rehab and finally aftercare programming.
 Avoid Xanax overdose symptoms—it is too dangerous.
 Instead, reach out to Capo By the Sea and allow us to help guide you through the detox process safely.
 Call today at 888-529-2114.